About the Department

 KS3: Students are monitored and assessed every half-term in accordance with the Arts Council of England ‘levels of attainment’ structure.
 These incorporate three broad areas ‘Making’, ‘Performing’, ‘Responding’ within which all the ‘Personal, Learning and Thinking Skills’ are covered.
 There is also a clear overlap and integration of King’s Learning Habits: collaborating, being resilient, reasoning, questioning and reflecting.

-There are many enrichment opportunities within Drama: lunchtime drama clubs are run in both Boys’ and Girls’ Divisions and there is the Lower School Boys’ pantomime for those in Years 8 and 9 as well as the main Girls’ production and the Main School production involving Sixth Form and Years 7 – 11.
-Last year our joint Music and Drama Department production was the memorable and hugely successful ‘Les Misérables’.
+There are many enrichment opportunities within Drama: lunchtime drama clubs are available and there are Lower School performances for those in Years 8 and 9.
+Large scale productions are open to all pupils Years 7-13.
+Last year our joint Music and Drama Department production was the memorable and hugely successful Oliver! and the previous whole school production was 'Les Miserables'.

-For those wishing to pursue a career in Drama or any other creative medium, it obviously makes sense to study the subject at least up to GCSE.
+For those wishing to pursue a career in Drama or any other creative medium, it is recommended to study the subject at least up to GCSE.
 However, the innate creative, communication and thinking skills inherent in any drama course are being increasingly seen by universities and employers as desirable and indeed vital.